nader122-lab/Embedded-System-4/README.md

 The project uses a serial data link (over USB) to a terminal emulator running on the connected PC / laptop.

-  * The accelerometer is polled every 2 seconds
+  * The accelerometer is polled every 150 milliseconds
-  * The X, Y and Z acceleration values are printed as proportions of g (the acceleration due to gravity)
+  * The red LED is turned on if an error is detected
-  * The green LED is toggled on every poll
+  * The green LED is turned on after the implementation of the state transition diagram

-The project uses a single thread.
+The project uses two threads.

 The project includes the code for the serial interface.
 This API has two functions:
    1. `sendMsg` which write a message to the terminal